Avoiding Pseudo-Christianity

 But, according to Christ, you cannot drag the corpse of the old, natural ‘you’ into your new life in Christ.

-The measure of saving faith: Jesus’s requirement to deny ourselves in order to follow him provides a measure of what sort of commitment and trust he requires.
+The measure of saving faith: Jesus’s requirement to deny ourselves in order to follow him provides a measure of what level of commitment and trust he requires.
 Like the rich young man, if one does not deny oneself or fully commit to Christ in the manner he requires, then one cannot truly enter into a committed relationship with God or inherit eternal life.
 The requirement to deny oneself in exchange for a spiritual rebirth and a new, supernatural ‘you’ is the litmus test for true, authentic Christianity.
 Actions speak louder than words.
 The kind of faith Christ requires “puts one's money where one’s mouth is” as it were.
 It is like boarding a commercial flight—you can say you believe an aircraft will safely get you to your destination, but until you board the plane, words mean nothing.

 What “believe in Christ” means: When Jesus said, “I am the resurrection and the life.
 The one who believes in me will live, even if he dies,”(10) the original Greek word from which “believes” is translated means,